Grilled Shrimp Scampi

 - If you’re using wooden skewers, soak them in water for about 30 minutes to prevent them from catching on fire.
 Metal skewers are always an option.

 - PRO-Tip: Use two skewers threaded through each shrimp as seen in the photo above.
 This will make the shrimp easier to flip as they’re locked in place.

 - Use your eyes to judge when the shrimp is done.
-Once they start turning pink, give a quick flip and remove to a serving tray.
+Once they start turning pink, give them a quick flip and remove them to a serving tray.
 Also, watch for them to curl.
 If they curl into a “C” shape, they’re cooked.
 If they curl into an “O” shape, they’re overcooked.

 - Beer Battered Buffalo Shrimp Sliders from Tidy Mom

 - Grilled Spicy Salt and Pepper Shrimp Skewers from Boulder Locavore

 - Sweet and Spicy Baked Coconut Shrimp Dip from Country Cleaver

 - Rosemary Prosciutto Shrimp

 - Baked Garlic Shrimp